SwedbankPay/developer.swedbankpay.com/pax-terminal/Nexo-Retailer/Quick-guide/messageformat.md

 All messages are wrapped in either `SaleToPOIRequest` or `SaleToPOIResponse`.
 Each of thoose contain two major elements.
 A `MessageHeader` and the element carrying the actual request or response.

+{% include alert.html type="warning" icon="warning" header="Heads up!" body=
+" The XML parser in the terminal requires that elements are in the same order as in the schema definition.
+All examples on this site has the correct order." %}

 ### Message Header

 All messages have a `MessageHeader` element with the following attributes: